ghostwan/Virtual-Deck-Of-Cards/README.md

 # What's new

-Fix card hidden card value size
+- Fix card hidden card value size
+- Fix issue when distributing more cards than players

 # What's next